 Mary Jane Veloso is returning to the Philippines after 14 years on death row, bringing hope for her family and advocates.
-Her story is a stark reminder of the struggles faced by overseas Filipino workers (OFWs) caught in desperate circumstances.
+Her story is a stark reminder of the struggles that Overseas Filipino workers (OFWs) faces when caught in desperate circumstances.

-To better understand Mary Jane Veloso’s life summary abroad, below are some of the details for the past years.
+To better understand the story of Mary Jane Veloso and her life summary abroad, below are some of the details for the past years.

 Mary Jane Veloso’s Story